2022 Asian Games opening ceremony: Background

 The 2022 Asian Games ceremony was choreographed by Sha Xiaolan (沙晓岚), who was one of the assistant directors to Zhang Yimou during the opening and closing ceremonies production unit.

 The ceremony reutilised the World's largest LED Mesh Screen provided by Zhongrun Optoelectronics with an area equivalent to 9 IMAX giant screens.
 This screen was also used during the 2022 Winter Olympics and Paralympic ceremonies.
 It is highly transparent, light, waterproof and easy to install.
 Zhongrun Optoelectronics also provided the dance floor with anti-slip and high temperature resistance.
 Meanwhile, YES TECH delivered 2000sqm of LED displays and innovative solutions with their flagship MG7S series, the world’s first indoor-outdoor versatile and floor tile screen application.

 The opening ceremony, billed as a "green event", made heavy use of drone arts and electronic flashes did not feature any fireworks.
 One segment also had a theme of "Water in Autumn Glow", a reference to Hangzhou's water resources and role as the terminus of the Grand Canal, it was marked the Mid-Autumn Festival in China.
 Dance performances with a backdrop featuring city history was also present.

 Chinese leader Xi Jinping officially opened the 2022 Asian Games.
 Chinese Olympic Champion and swimmer Wang Shun lit the cauldron.

 The Flag and Anthem of China

 The national flag of China was brought into the stadium by 8 Armed Police personnel.
-A choir performed the "March of the Volunteers", the national anthem of the People's Republic of China.
+A choir performed the "March of the Volunteers", the national anthem of China.